IshaanKetchup/IshaanKetchup/README.md

 - **Exploring machine learning** for computer vision and network intrusion detection.
 - **Building interactive and accessible applications** to bridge the gap between technology and usability.
 - **Deepening my knowledge of reinforcement learning** in AI-focused projects.
-- **Diving deeper into CyberSecurity** by working my way through OverTheWire
+- **Diving deeper into CyberSecurity** by working my way through OverTheWire!
+- **Part of the AIML team** at the official RoboSoccer team of VIT-Vellore!

 ---